bihealth/sodar-server/docs_manual/source/api_examples.rst

     import requests

-The rest of these examples assume you have access to an existing SODAR server.
+The rest of these examples assume you have access to a running instance of the SODAR server.
 You also need contributor access or above to at least one existing category.

 The examples show basic functionality with default options unless otherwise stated.
-For all parameters and options for requests, see the detailed API documentation of the relevant API endpoints.
+For all parameters and options for requests, see the detailed documentation of the relevant API endpoints.